porochickenrye/lol-drops-tracker/looker/readme.md

 ![](7-upload-file.png)

-8. After you upload the file, it should show up as `Proccessing`.
+8. After you upload the file, it should show up as `Processing`.
 Wait until the staus turns green `Uploaded` before moving on to the next step by clicking the blue `Connect` button at the top right.

 ![](8-upload-processing.png)